shambhavisivan/cs-ui-components/cs-form/README.md

 Generic configurable React form component.

+### 1.0.0-alpha.112:
+* 0 is now a valid value for the simple field type.

 ### 1.0.0-alpha.111:
 * Moved timeInterval from DateTime prop to descriptor.
 The descriptor can be different for every attribute where as the props are passed in to the whole cs-form.
 * Fixed duplicated labelling on fields.